KmolYuan/Pyslvs-UI/README.md

 # Introduction

-A GUI-based tool use to design 2D linkage mechanism.
+A GUI-based tool used to design 2D linkage mechanism.

 + **Planar Linkages Simulation**: